 Theory and Analysis of Contemporary Music

 A summer study-abroad course offered by the Eastman School of Music

 This summer study-abroad program is a four-week, three-credit graduate-level course on contemporary music, open to performers, composers, theorists, and other music scholars.
-Scheduled to coincide with ManiFeste-2016, a month-long festival of contemporary music produced by IRCAM (Institut de Recherche et Coordination Acoustique/Musique), the course is designed to explore musical innovations of the last 25 years with special emphasis on works performed during the festival.
-This year’s featured composers include Philippe Leroux, Beat Furrer, and Rebecca Saunders.
-Students will attend class meetings every weekday for the first two weeks of the course, then participate as auditors in the IRCAM Academy for the final two weeks.
-Academy events include public lectures, masterclasses for composers and interpreters, open rehearsals, and films.
+Scheduled to coincide with ManiFeste-2021, a month-long festival of contemporary music produced by IRCAM (Institut de Recherche et Coordination Acoustique/Musique), the course is designed to explore musical innovations of the last twenty-five years with special emphasis on works performed during the festival.
+Students will attend class meetings with Prof. Robert Hasegawa for the first two weeks of the course, then will participate as auditors in the ManiFeste Festival Academy for the final two weeks.
+Academy events include concerts, lectures, masterclasses for composers and performers, open rehearsals, and films.

 The course is repertoire-based, and will include readings by composers and theorists and close study of scores and recordings.
-Course topics will include spectralism, electroacoustic and “mixed” music, microtonality, computer-aided composition, extended serialism, “new complexity,” transformational theory, and stochastic techniques.
+Course topics will include spectralism, electroacoustic music, microtonality, computer-aided composition, “new complexity,” and transformational theory.

 Classes will be offered in English, and no knowledge of French is required.
-The course will meet for three hours each weekday from June 6 to June 17, then for four additional meetings during the IRCAM Academy (June 20 to July 2).
-Class meetings will be supplemented by concerts, lectures, and field trips; students will also have free time to explore other Parisian musical and cultural resources.
+The course will meet four days per week for three hours from May 31 to June 11, then for four additional meetings during the ManiFeste Academy (June 14 to June 26).
+Class meetings will be supplemented by frequent concerts (usually 15 to 18 performances), lectures, open rehearsals, and field trips; students will also have free time to explore other Parisian musical and cultural resources.
 Shared apartment housing is included in the program fee.